Karo-1.png

 Fines

-The fines for companies that do not comply with the new requirements was reduced from 100,000 euros to 50,000 euros.
+The fines for companies that do not comply with the new requirements by the implementation deadline (17.12.2023) have been reduced from EUR 100,000 to EUR 50,000.

 In general, whistleblowers should have the choice between external and internal reporting.
 Employers are to create incentives for whistleblowers to first contact the respective internal reporting office of the employer before submitting a report to an external reporting office of the Federation or the Land.

-Progress on the Whistleblower Protection Act
+Progress to date on the Whistleblower Protection Act

 The Whistleblower Protection Act for the protection of whistleblowers